bngams/docs/docs/dVPN-node/setup.md

 ## Install Wireguard (Debian)

-In order to run the docker image propperly on debian you have to install wireguard.
-Sample here for Debian 10.
+In order to run the docker image propperly on debian you have to install wireguard.  for Debian 10.

 ``` sh
 echo 'deb http://ftp.debian.org/debian buster-backports main' | sudo tee /etc/apt/sources.list.d/buster-backports.list